Advertisement

 Learn about the symptoms, risk factors, prognosis, and more.

-Ovarian cancer is the fifth-leading cause of cancer death among women in the United States.
-If treated early, before the cancer has spread, the five-year survival rate is about 93 percent.
+Each year, more than 12,000 women in the United States die of ovarian cancer.
+If treated early, before the cancer has spread, the five-year survival rate is over 90 percent.
 But survival rates drop steeply as the disease progresses.

-With that in mind, here are the five things everyone needs to know about ovarian cancer.
+With that in mind, here are the five things to know about ovarian cancer.

-But that only accounts for a small minority of cases—ovarian cancer doesn’t run in the family for the majority of people with the illness.
+But that only accounts for a small minority of cases.
+Ovarian cancer doesn’t run in the family for most people with the illness.
 Other factors increasing your risk include:

-• Your age—about 88 percent of cases occur in those aged 45 and older
+• Your age—about 88 percent of cases occur in those ages 45 and older

 • Having never carried a baby to full term